Klaviyo is powerful, but is it perfect for every ecommerce business? Not really.

 Is Klaviyo good for small businesses?

-Klaviyo is powerful, but it’s high pricing and steep learning curve can be challenging for small businesses.
-For those looking for an affordable yet feature-rich solution, Sender is a better fit.
+For those looking for an affordable email marketing platform with generous features, Sender is a better fit.
 It offers easy-to-use automation tools, reliable deliverability, and ecommerce-specific tools without the high costs—perfect for small businesses that need scalable email marketing.

 Which Klaviyo alternative offers the best free plan?